Major & Minor Arcana in Tarot Reading: What’s the Difference?

 The Major Arcana reveals when we are tapping into our feminine energy and when we are drawing on our masculine energy.
 It helps us find the power of our emotions( that has always been there!) so we can push our energies towards useful destinations.
 It also helps clue us into when we are relying too much on logic instead of spiritual guidance, where we allow ourselves to be guided by spirits and to be supported by the unseen messages of the spirit realms and cosmic consciousness.

-The smaller actions and events that build up to the major moments of our life are depicted through the Minor Arcana.
+The smaller actions and events that build up to the major moments of our life are depicted through the Minor Arcana in your Tarot reading.
 These actions are led by thoughts and beliefs that are either helpful or hindering.
-For example, the small action of eating a McDonald’s Happy Meal every day could be because we are emotionally eating to drown out some pain we need to deal with over.
+For example, the small act of eating a McDonald’s Happy Meal every day could be because we are emotionally eating to drown out some pain we need to deal with over.

 The Minor Arcana cards show us the day-to-day experiences we will encounter and help us understand which parts of our mind are dominant in certain situations.
 The 4 divisions of the 56 cards of the Minor Arcana represent our money (pentacles), our emotions (cups), our thoughts and words (swords), and our passions (wands).

-Each of these 4 categories are numbered 1-10, which makes it easy to use the Minor Arcana for revealing the details of your own mind’s inner workings.
+Each of these 4 categories is numbered 1 through 10, which makes it easy to use the Minor Arcana for revealing the details of your own mind’s inner workings.
 The even numbers 2, 4, 6, 8, and 10 represent harmonious energy and things coming to fruition.
 1 is a new beginning, and 10 is the culmination of a smaller cycle in your life.
 Check out this article to understand the numbers in the Minor Arcana.
 This is a key part of being able to read the cards so don’t skip i!

 Each of the 4 suits of the Minor Arcana also have 4 court cards, which are the page, the knight, the queen, and the king.
 The page means you’re a novice in some area, just starting out.
 The knight shows you’re developing strength in an area.
 The queen shows maternal qualities, such as compassion and creativity, while the king shows more of your grounded, practical side.